Copyright, Wright Balance® 2024

 5. When you observe an open hip line as shown in this image of Champions Tour Player Bob E Smith (note protrusion of trail knee), what shot would you predict?

 (Note: the protrusion of Bob's right knee at address.
-This open hip line was a result of Bob testing a grip size that was too small for his hands.)
+This open hip line was a result of Bob testing a grip size that was too small, his balance moved forward at ground level.
+Being out of balance caused his hips to open.

 6. When you observe a closed hip line at address, what shot would you predict?

-7. When you observe that the lead knee extends beyond the trail knee are you looking at an open or closed hip line?
+7. When you observe that the lead knee extends beyond the trail knee are you looking at:

 8 When your student says that they feel their rotation stops or they feel "stuck" in their downswing and overuse (a flip) of their hands, they are likely playing: